Marine Mammal Bycatch

 National Bycatch Strategy

-NMFS has developed priorities and strategies for reducing fisheries bycatch at the national level, as part of its National Bycatch Reduction Strategy.
+NMFS has developed priorities and strategies for reducing fisheries bycatch at the national level, as part of its 2016 National Bycatch Reduction Strategy, which exists to support sustainable fisheries and the recovery and conservation of protected species.
 Those priorities and strategies include the following:

-Take Reduction Teams (TRTs)
+Take Reduction Teams

-NMFS Take Reduction Teams
+NMFS Take Reduction Teams/Plans

-The seven active TRTs around the United States review and recommend specific bycatch reduction measures for particular fisheries (e.g., Atlantic pot/trap, California drift gillnet, Hawaii shallow- and deep-set longline) through a negotiated, multi-stakeholder process.
-The TRTs are mandated with the goal of reducing marine mammal bycatch to levels below PBR within six months, and to reduce bycatch to levels approaching the zero mortality rate goal within five years.
+Take Reduction Teams (TRTs) around the United States review and recommend specific bycatch reduction measures for particular fisheries (e.g., Atlantic pot/trap, California drift gillnet, Hawaii shallow- and deep-set longline) through a negotiated, multi-stakeholder process.
+Those measures are reflected in Take Reduction Plans (TRPs) for each fishery or group of fisheries.
+The TRTs are mandated to work toward the goal of reducing marine mammal bycatch to levels below PBR within six months, and to levels approaching the zero mortality rate goal (defined as 10% of PBR or less) within five years.
 Not all TRTs are successful, and the Commission continues to strive for effective measures and their full implementation and enforcement through active participation on all the TRTs.
 The Commission’s 2015 Annual Meeting included a session examining TRT performance, with a specific discussion of the factors determining successes and challenges in some of the East Coast TRTs.